taunoe/thermistor/README.md

 ## Artistic description

+Plant-like structures.
+Display like blossom.
+Bottom woodblock aged with brushing with a wire brush and oxidation solution (steel wool + vingar).

+### Animations

+## Technical description

 The first goal was to test an easier way to connect 7-segs and shift registers.
-Technical flower.
-Animations.

-## Technical description

 Main CPU, Arduino pro mini, uses thermistor to calculate temperature.
 Uses two different algorithms for this: Steinhart-hart equation and Beta model equation.